Defining Moments

 REFERENCE: (Therapists, CAOT membership data 1989, 1990)

-Canada’s first MScOT program at the University of Alberta in 1986.
+Canada’s first MScOT program began at the University of Alberta in 1986.
 By the end of the decade, there were 63 CAOT members who had either completed or were pursuing doctorate degrees, and 473 members were enrolled in or were pursuing Master’s degrees (CAOT, 1990).

 REFERENCE: (Therapists, CAOT membership data 1989, 1990)